How to Reduce Air Pollution in Honor of Earth Day

 4. Plant a tree or two!
 You can do this fantastic activity with your pack, troop, or family.
 Not only are you positively impacting the environment, but you are also creating lifelong memories!

 5. Run the A/C less.
-Air conditioning units use a lot of energy, pulling from power plants (which have a large air pollution output).
-There are lots of ways to improve the efficiency of cooling your home!
+Air conditioning units use a lot of energy, drawing power from power plants (which emit significant air pollution).
+There are many ways to improve the efficiency of your home's cooling!
 Add trees to your yard to help shade your house during the afternoon (that also checks the box for #4 on this list as well!), add better attic insulation, add thicker curtains over your windows to block the intense, hot afternoon light, and air seal your doors to prevent air leaks!

 6. Reduce driving as much as possible.
 Walk, bike, or carpool to help!
-Other ways to reduce your transportation-related impact: keep your car tuned up, do not idle in your vehicle, avoid diesel engines if possible, do not speed up or drive aggressively, and keep your tires properly inflated!
+Other ways to reduce your transportation-related impact: keep your car tuned up, do not idle, avoid diesel engines if possible, do not speed or drive aggressively, and keep your tires properly inflated!

 Celebrate Earth Day with Scout Shop